 \section{Summary}

-Up to now, the measurements on $h\to c\bar c$ with high statistics at LHC are in progress.
+Measurements on the $h\to c\bar c$ with high statistics at the LHC are still in progress.
 More theoretical studies on this process are still necessary and significant.
-Moreover after the discovery of SM Higgs, the search for new (pseudo)scalar boson beyond SM, e.g., ALP, becomes another important topic in particle physics.
-In this paper, we present the results of the decay widths for $h\to c\bar{c}$ at NNLO QCD and NLO EW corrections.
-For the flavor-singlet contributions where Higgs boson couples to bottom and top quark appeared at order of $\alpha_s^2$, we provide the exact results, and find that the exact result of top quark triangle is very close to the approximate result calculated to the large top quark mass expansion.
-The results for the Yukawa coupling defined in the $\overline{\text{MS}}$ scheme is more reliable and the large logarithmic effect related to the ratio of charm-Higgs mass is reduced.
-Finally we investigate the ALP associate production with the charm quark pair, and the constrain for the related parameters is estimated by assuming a condition of eq.(\ref{ALP1}).
-At the upgrade LHC, more and more events on Higgs boson decay will be accumulated, so that precise studies on $h\to c\bar c$ and search for new particles in Higgs decay become possible.
+Moreover, after the discovery of the SM Higgs, the search for new (pseudo) scalar boson beyond the SM, e.g., ALP, has become a significant topic in particle physics.
+In this paper, we present the results of the decay widths for $h\to c\bar{c}$ at the NNLO QCD and NLO EW corrections.
+For the flavor-singlet contributions where the Higgs boson coupled to the bottom and top quark appeared at an order of $\alpha_s^2$, we provide the exact results, and find that the exact result of the top quark triangle is very close to the approximate result calculated to the large top quark mass expansion.
+The results for the Yukawa coupling defined in the $\overline{\text{MS}}$ scheme is more reliable and the large logarithmic effect related to the ratio of the charm-Higgs mass is reduced.
+Finally, we evaluate the ALP associate production with the charm quark pair, and the constrain for the related parameters is estimated by assuming a condition of eq.(\ref{ALP1}).
+At the upgraded LHC, an increasing number of events on the Higgs boson decay will be accumulated, so that precise studies on $h\to c\bar c$ and the search for new particles in the Higgs decay become possible.